Become a Volunteer

 TESSA offers both undergraduate and graduate internships within the Clinical Department only.
 Prospective graduate interns are required to interview with TESSA’s Counseling Department for acceptance into the program.
 All accepted undergraduate and graduate interns are required to complete our 36-hour Domestic Violence/Sexual Assault Advocacy Training program.

 Did we pique your interest?

 If you’re still interested in volunteering, or in an internship position, please fill out our online application by clicking the button below.
-As a part of working with our organization, you will be subjected to a background check, which will cost you $35.
+As a part of working with our organization, you will be subjected to a

 Volunteer Training is three times a year: January, May, and August.